Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Methods

 \paragraph{Workload}

-Subjective workload was measured using the NASA Task Load Index (TLX) survey, completed at the end of each block~\cite{hart_development_1988}.
-A composite workload score was computed as the mean of four TLX subscales (mental demand, physical demand, temporal demand, and effort), where higher values indicate greater perceived workload.TLX-4 was used to represent task load as indicated by task demands without conflation from frustration and performance scores~\cite{tubbs-cooley_nasa_2018}.
+Subjective workload was measured using the NASA Task Load Index (TLX) survey, completed at the end of each aid block~\cite{hart_development_1988}.
+A composite workload score was computed as the mean of four TLX subscales (mental demand, physical demand, temporal demand, and effort), where higher values indicate greater perceived workload.
+TLX-4 was used to represent task load without conflation from frustration and performance subscale scores~\cite{tubbs-cooley_nasa_2018}.

 \paragraph{Self-Reported Stress}

 To verify that the environmental manipulations produced a demanding task, participants rated their perceived stress level after each trial using an in-VR scale ranging from 1 (``no stress'') to 7 (``very high stress'').